the-lx0980/Incoming-Copy-Bot/README.md

-**A fast, async Telegram Userbot (Pyrogram) that forwards all incoming media in channels and prevents duplicates using the PyMongo Async API.**
+**A fast, async Telegram Userbot (Pyrogram) that forwards all incoming media in channels and prevents duplicates.**

 ## 🧩 Commands (available within the bot)